 When you reach 75 years of age, you will need to have a medical examination each year to retain your licence, this applies to all licence classes.Roads and Maritime Services (RMS, former Roads and Traffic Authority) will send you a form approximately eight weeks before your birthday for your doctor to complete.
-If your doctor considers you medically fit to drive, you can mail the completed form to Roads and Maritime Services or take it to a motor registry.
+If your doctor considers you medically fit to drive, you will need to take this completed form to your local motor registry.
 If your doctor considers you medically unfit to drive or wants to refer you to another doctor or for a driving assessment, they will send the completed form directly to Roads and Maritime Services and you will be notified about the outcome shortly after.

 85 years and older

 Upon approaching your 85, 87, 89+ birthday you must decide whether you would like to keep your unrestricted drivers licence or opt to switch to a modified licence.